hn/ginlong-solis/README.md

 Since the current firmware does not support setting up your own remote logging server, there is [solis2influx.pl](solis2influx.pl) to read basic statistics from the web interface (`/inverter.cgi`) and publish this information in an influx db.

-The stick firmware might be based on [MXCHIPS's MiCO OS](https://github.com/MXCHIP/mico-os) (likely not the newer [MXCHIP's MXOS](https://github.com/MXCHIP/mxos)) embedded operating system.
+The stick firmware is based on [Alibaba's AliOS-Things 3.0.0](https://github.com/alibaba/AliOS-Things/tree/rel_3.0.0) embedded operating system
+(not sure if some parts of [MXCHIPS's MiCO OS](https://github.com/MXCHIP/mico-os) were been mixed in).
 It uses hardcoded DNS servers (`public1.alidns.com` and `public2.alidns.com`) and frequently pushes data to `*.iot-as-mqtt.eu-central-1.aliyuncs.com` (this server is likely chosen depending on your geolocation).

 ### Hardware